merenlab/anvio/anvio/docs/artifacts/pan-graph-summary.md

 - `bin_name`: the bin the SynGC was assigned to in the provided %(collection)s, or empty if no collection was given
 - `source_gene_cluster_id`: the gene cluster in the source pangenome from which this SynGC was derived
 - `node_type`, `region_id`, `region_type`: — structural context in the pan-graph
-- `node_x`, `node_y`: 2D layout coordinates of the node in the pan-graph (produced by the topological layout algorithm)
+- `node_x`, `node_y`: 2D layout coordinates of the node in the pan-graph.

+  {:.warning}
+  **Please note**: The `node_x` and `node_y` variables stored in the database and reported in the summary output are **not** to be relied upon for any serious anlaysis as the x values are arbitrary, and **will not give you 'homologous' or 'OK to compare' nodes on the graph** *UNLESS* you are working with (1) a backbone region, (2) a tower with an exapnsion value of precisely one, or (3) some other case where you fully understand the context and able to say "it will work in this case".
+They are produced by Alex's topological layout algorithm during the first initialization of the %(pan-graph-db)s, and determine how the nodes are initially displayed when you first run %(anvi-display-pan-graph)s.
+Another thing to remember that changes you make in the interface may change those initial values, but those updates will not be reported in the summary output.

 - `num_genomes_present`: the number of genomes in which the SynGC is present
 - `genomes_present`: the genome names in which the SynGC is present

-Additional columns in this file include items additional data keys carried over from the %(pan-graph-db)s, and the per-source %(function)s consensus accessions and annotations.
+Additional columns in this file include items additional data keys carried over from the %(pan-graph-db)s, and the consensus %(functions)s.

 ### GENESxSYNGCs.txt